Team3256/FRC_Video_Streaming/docs/Systemd.md

-### Automating GStreamer
+## Automating GStreamer using SystemD
 We will be following this guide from 'A Guide to H.264 Streaming' under the section titled 'Systend and services'.

-Download the streaming.service file in the repo and place it in the /etc/systemd/system folder.
-Then download the startstreaming.sh file and place it in your home directory.
+Place streaming.service in the /etc/systemd/system folder and place startstreaming.sh in your home directory.
 Make it executable by executing 'chmod u+x startstreaming.sh'.

-Then run the following command to load the service fiels again:
+Then run the following command to load the service fields again:

     sudo systemctl daemon-reload

 Then, start the service:

     sudo systemctl start streaming